WebAssembly/spec/spectec/test-prose/TEST.md

 Step_read/vload_lane V128 N ao j
 1. Let z be the current state.
-2. Assert: Due to validation, a value is on the top of the stack.
+2. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 3. Pop the value (V128.CONST c_1) from the stack.
-4. Assert: Due to validation, a value is on the top of the stack.
+4. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 5. Pop the value (I32.CONST i) from the stack.
 6. If (((i + ao.OFFSET) + (N / 8)) > |$mem(z, 0).BYTES|), then:
   a.
 Trap.